 For a nursing bra, if you are just in between two cup sizes, choose the bigger one to make room for nursing pads (if you need them).
 While these are standard bra sizes, make sure you check for guidelines at the specific retailer if you decide to buy your bra online.

-To choose the right nursing bra, remember that the cups should be made of a breathable fabric, to avoid moist that could lead to for example thrush.
+To choose the right nursing bra, remember that the cups should be made of a breathable fabric, to avoid moisture that could lead to for example thrush.
 This is usually 100 percent cotton, although some of the newer synthetics, such as microfiber also allow the skin to breathe.
 Don’t buy a bra with a plastic lining, even if it is cheap.

 It is also nice if the cup fabric is somewhat elastic to allow for breast fullness as well as nursing pads.

-While fine lingerie often need to hand washed, it is great to also buy a few bras that can be washed in a washing machine is also great.
+While fine lingerie often needs to be hand-washed, it is great to also buy a few bras that can be washed in a washing machine is also great.
 Remember to use a garment bag to make your bra last a bit longer.
 This is especially important when laundering underwire bras (which you shouldn’t buy anyway, see below…).

 For good support, it is also good if the bra has a band with at least three stations in the back with at least three hooks at each station.
 This added size adjustment ensures a better, more comfortable fit as the body changes and better overall support.

 Also, the bra should be of the right size, of course.

 And if you can afford it – yet another one, really nice for special occasions. :-) Being able to put on really nice underwear when dressing up for a party or dinner, despite being an exhausted, breastfeeding new mom, is great, I think!

 Avoid bras that open completely at the front for feeding.
 You’ll have a hard time wrestling your breasts back into place when you’re done nursing.